Charles E. Hewins Papers

 Scope and Contents

-The collection contains letters, military records, and other material related to Charles E. Hewins, a Massachusetts soldier who fought in the Civil War.
+The collection contains letters, military records, and other material related to Charles E. Hewins, a Massachusetts soldier who fought in the American Civil War.
 The bulk of the collection consists of letters written to and from Hewins, mostly dealing with the Civil War.
 Some of the topics include the assassination of Abraham Lincoln, General Sherman's southern campaign, and daily life during the war.
 The collection also contains military records for Hewins as well as a genealogical chart of his family.
+The collection has been digitized and can be found in the Old Dominion University Libraries Digital Collections.

 Dates